The best navigation and route planning apps for bicycle touring in 2025

 5. Route planner in the browser

 During my trip, I almost exclusively rely on navigation on my phone.
 The planning itself, however, I prefer to do on my computer.
-It allows me to see the bigger picture more clearly; everything is faster than on my phone.
+It lets me see the bigger picture more clearly; everything is faster than on my phone.
 I hate doing things like this on my phone, so a route planner in the browser is a must.

 Useful but less important features